 On Macron’s right is a gold clock borrowed from the Council of Ministers’ chambers (Salon Murat), where the cabinet meets weekly.
 The hands of the clock indicate 8:20, the time the photograph was snapped.
 This is a significant detail, explains art historian Daniel Sherman to Quartz.
 “The clock reminds one of Jacques-Louis David’s famous but heavily fictionalized portrait of Napoleon, which purports to show him startled by the chimes of a clock,” he notes.
 The time is “reasonable but still, by French standards, early.
 He is known for sleeping very little.”

 Three French literary classics are on the desk, which Macron seems group thematically.
 On the side of the EU flag is Stendhal’s Le Rouge et le Noir, which satirizes the French social order during the Bourbon Restoration period, and Les nourritures terrestres by Nobel Prize-winning writer André Gide, which was inspired by his travels to North Africa.

-On the side of the French flag is a volume from Mémoires de guerre written by former president Charles de Gaulle, the author of the current republican government system (Fifth Republic), as detailed by news agency LCI reported.
+On the side of the French flag is a volume from Mémoires de guerre written by former president Charles de Gaulle, the author of the current republican government system (Fifth Republic), as news agency LCI reported.
 A revealing behind-the-scenes clip shows Macron searching for a particular passage in de Gaulle’s memoirs just before the photoshoot began.
 He bookmarks the page and lays it open on the side of the French flag.

 Peeking behind Mémoires de guerre is a decorative paperweight in the shape of a Gallic rooster, a popular national symbol of France.